FAQ: Who Can Help Me?

 A: Here is a good USDA Rural Information Center website for information on starting a small farm and getting funding, grants and loans.

-For small grants I suggest that you look at the RAFI (Rural Advancement Foundation International) website.
-They have a program that awards small grants for farmers.
+For small grants in North Carolina, I suggest that you look at the RAFI (Rural Advancement Foundation International) and WNC Ag Options websites.
+They have programs that awards small grants for farmers.

 Another opportunity is the Southern SARE grant program.